Quantum Entanglement: Physics at its “Spookiest?”

 © Kabeer Hans, 2024

-In this case, once again, proof by contradiction can be employed to showcase why Einstein’s theory of hidden information is false.
-This is because if the photons do, in fact, have predetermined ‘programmings’ or ‘plans’ for which spin to display under which orientations, then the following results would be seen:
+With this, once again, proof by contradiction can showcase why Einstein’s theory of hidden information is false.
+This is because if the photons do, in fact, have predetermined ‘plans’ for which spin to display under specific orientations, then the following results would be seen:

 Each photon would go through the detector with their ‘plan.’
 These ‘plans’ to ensure that the photons are always displaying opposite spins would be between two types.
 The first type would simply be a plan where no matter the orientation, photon A would display ‘spin up’ while photon B would display ‘spin down.’
 The second type of plan would be for photon A to always display ‘spin up’ for the upright orientation but always display ‘spin down’ for the 120º and 240º orientations.
 On the other hand, photon B in this case would plan to always be ‘spin down’ for the upright orientation of measurement and always ‘spin up’ for the 120º and 240º orientations.